SyKoNetwork/MCBE-Unified-Ore/README.md

 > - [X] Nickel
 > - [X] Deepslate Nickel

+##General Discussion

+You can make suggestions either on github as an ISSUE or on [Discord](https://discord.gg/b7KeMAYdGV)

 # Contributing

 Thank you for considering to contribute to the **"MCBE-Unified-Ore"** project!